- The Google SERP is constantly evolving, and the latest changes have serious ramifications for your SEO strategies.

 If you’re a hotel, you cannot ignore Google’s new SERP layout and the challenges it poses for your brand.

 Want the SERPs to display your latest prices?
 Better send them to Google through the Hotel Prices Application Programming Interface (API).
 Want to show up under “Deals”?
 Need to keep Google up to date.
 Your SEO program now should consider Google an essential partner (or competitor) just as much as focusing on your own digital assets.

 Not a hotel brand?
 You may be safe for now, but Google may eventually insert itself into the process across various industries.
 You can already find similar experiences if you search for flights, cars to purchase, movie tickets, and more.
 Even if your industry has not yet been targeted, it may be just a matter of time.

 SEO and the New Google SERP

 Due to the shifting Google SERP, you need a more holistic approach to be successful in organic search today.
 That means SEO is no longer just about optimization.
-Terakeet’s Enterprise SEO includes a deep analysis of the SERP features to help you compete for the keywords that actually drive traffic.
+Terakeet’s Enterprise SEO includes a deep online SERP analysis to help you compete for the keywords that actually drive traffic.